programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

     print(f"    Model saved to {m_nm}")
 ```

 If you are concerned with *full replicability* at the finest scale, then please also note that you need to **change the number of `workers`** from 4 to 1: this is because more than one worker means the process is running in parallel and you cannot guarantee that documents/words will be passed to the modelling process in the *_same order_* every time.
-If you use multiple workers then the results should be *_consistent_* but not *_exactly the same_* from run to run.
-Of course, running with only one worker will also multiple the model run time by four!
+If you use multiple workers then the results should be *_consistent_*, but not *_exactly the same_*, from run to run.
+Of course, running with only one worker will also multiply the model run time accordingly!

 ### Sample output

 Table 4 below shows two things: 1) the first 3 dimensions of the 100 dimensions generated by the word embedding process for *every* term in our selected corpus; 2) the seven *closest* terms in that embedding space to the randomly-chosen term.
 To be clear about what this shows: these ‘similar’ words can be found in similar contexts to the target word.
 In other words, ‘FTSE’ tends to appear in similar contexts to ‘London Stock Exchange’ and ‘CERN’ in similar contexts to ‘[Particle] Accelerator’.
-If we had included, for instance, documents relating to the design of cars then the 7 most similar terms to accelerator might include ‘brake’ and ‘indicator’; that’s because Word Embeddings aren’t learning *meaning*, they’re learning context.
+If we had included, for instance, documents relating to the design of cars then the 7 most similar terms to 'accelerator' might have *also* included ‘brake’ and ‘indicator’.
+Again, that’s because Word Embeddings aren’t learning *meaning*, they’re learning context.
 The fact that the same term is used in two quite different contexts—because: different meaning—is irrelevant.
-Some newer algorithms, however, *would* distinguish between these two contexts but these are harder to train.
+Newer algorithms *would* distinguish between these two contexts, but these are harder to train.

 **Table 4.
 Illustration of word embedding outputs and similarity**